OpenLXP/openlxp-xms/README.md

-# Enterprise Course Catalog: OPENLXP-XMS
+# Enterprise Course Catalog: OpenLXP-XMS
-This is the Experience Management Service (XMS) is the backend responsible for managing courses and catalogs and is part of the Enterprise Course Catalog OpenLXP platform.
+The Experience Management Service (XMS) is a part of the OpenLXP Enterprise Course Catalog (ECC) platform.
+It is  the backend responsible for managing courses/catalogs.

-The OPENLXP-XMS is the user interface facilitating modification and augmentation of records by learning experience owners and managers.
+XMS is the user interface facilitating modification and augmentation of records by learning experience owners and managers.

 This Django web application enables experience owners/managers to modify/augment experience metadata via (i.e., the "admin portal") REST API.
 It utilizes the Django admin UI for system configuration and management.